zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic01.md

          *[CHILD_NOT_DELEGATED]* and exit.

-8. If the lookup reaches a name server that authoritatively responds (AA flag set) with an SOA record with owner name child domain in the answer section:
+8. If the lookup reaches a name server that authoritatively responds (AA flag set) with an SOA record with *Child Zone* as the owner name in the answer section, then:
    1. The zone in the previous delegation is defined to be the parent zone.
 Output *[PARENT_FOUND]*.
    2. The existence of the *Child Zone* has been determined.
 Output